SerenityOS/serenity/Ports/bdwgc/patches/ReadMe.md

 - No fork handling
     Seems borked for unknown reasons.

-## `0006-Add-serenity-to-the-conigure-list-of-pthread-unixes.patch`
+## `0006-Add-serenity-to-the-configure-list-of-pthread-unixes.patch`

-Add serenity to the conigure list of pthread unixes
+Add serenity to the configure list of pthread unixes